 To accelerate permit compliance, the Agency is presently making available grant funding in the form of rebates for individual landowners.
 In addition, the MS4 Community Formula Grant program is designed to assist MS4 communities with 3-acre and other permit compliance.
 The funding will help reduce negative water quality impacts through the design and implementation of stormwater and roads projects and make progress toward phosphorus reduction targets outlined within the grantees' phosphorus control plans.
 The appropriation has been fully allocated and there will be no call for future awards.
 Most of the MS4 grants are made of a combination of American Rescue Plan Act, ARPA dollars and state clean water fund dollars, with the grantee contributing leverage equal to 20% of their total award amount.
 The projects must be completed by August 2026, when ARPA funding will run out.
-Additional assistance to communities is provide by the Green Schools Initiative, which was developed specifically to address public schools three-acre sites, see additional information below.
+The Green Schools Initiative provides additional assistance to communities to address public schools three-acre sites, see additional information below.

 As of July 1, 2022, projects that expand or redevelop one half-acre (0.5 acres) or more of impervious surface are required to apply for stormwater operational permit coverage.
-Additional information on the 1⁄2 acre threshold can be found on the stormwater program website.
+Additional information on the $\frac{1}{2}$ acre threshold can be found on the stormwater program website.